 Dental Health Video Series

-These videos highlight the importance of oral health and offer practical tips.
-Learn more about the connection between oral health and diabetes, cardiovascular disease and pregnancy, as well as prevention of early childhood tooth decay.
+These videos highlight the importance of general oral health and offer practical tips.
+Also, learn more about oral health when you have diabetes, are pregnant or have children.

 - Introductory Video